ok-omes-escrow/LIB_GraphAPI/README.md

 ### Details:
 - This workflow uses the Microsoft Graph Create message and Send mail APIs to send a message (Body and Subject) to one or more recipients (To, CC, and BCC).
 This activity also gives you the option to include one or more attachments (Attachments) with your message.

-List of arguments used:
+<br/>List of arguments used:
-in_strApplicationSecretAssetName - Name of the asset containing the Application Secret ID - Secure String (Password of the credential is being used). in_strApplicationIDAssetName- Name of the asset containing the Application ID. in_strTenantIDAssetName- Name of the asset containing the Tenant ID. in_strMailBody - The body of the mail, that is to be sent. ( In HTML format) in_strMailSubject - The mail subject of the mail that is to be sent. in_strMailAccount- The mail account that is being used to send the mail. in_strMailRecipientCC - String array of the recipients to which the mail is to be CC'ed. ( A comma-separated list of email addresses that you want to be included as Cc recipients.) in_strMailRecipientTo - String array of the recipients to which the mail has to be sent. ( A comma-separated list of email addresses that you want to send your mail to. ) in_strListOfAttachments - List of files that are to be attached with the mail. in_strOrchestratorFolderPath - Name of the Orchestrator Folder Path
+<br/>in_strApplicationSecretAssetName - Name of the asset containing the Application Secret ID - Secure String (Password of the credential is being used).
+<br/>in_strApplicationIDAssetName- Name of the asset containing the Application ID.
+<br/>in_strTenantIDAssetName- Name of the asset containing the Tenant ID.
+<br/>in_strMailBody - The body of the mail, that is to be sent. ( In HTML format)
+<br/>in_strMailSubject - The mail subject of the mail that is to be sent.
+<br/>in_strMailAccount- The mail account that is being used to send the mail.
+<br/>in_strMailRecipientCC - String array of the recipients to which the mail is to be CC'ed. ( A comma-separated list of email addresses that you want to be included as Cc recipients.)
+<br/>in_strMailRecipientTo - String array of the recipients to which the mail has to be sent. ( A comma-separated list of email addresses that you want to send your mail to. )
+<br/>in_strListOfAttachments - List of files that are to be attached with the mail.
+<br/>in_strOrchestratorFolderPath - Name of the Orchestrator Folder Path

+- Table Content:

     | Command | Description |
     | --- | --- |